genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 - Username: JaneDee
 - Password: beONneON*74 (This is encrypted in the user.csv file.)

-However, after the first Build and Deploy, you got to add the default login data into the application.
+However, after the first Build and Deploy, you added the default login data into the application.
 You can load data into the application using the Genesis IntelliJ Plugin as [explained](../../../server/tooling/intellij-plugin/#loading-data-into-the-application).

-To do that, find the **USER.csv** file (it is inside the *server/jvm/alpha-site-specific/src/main/resources/data* folder), right-click **USER.csv**, and then click on **Import CSV(s) to Genesis** as shown below.
+To do that, find the **USER.csv** file (it is inside the *server/jvm/alpha-site-specific/src/main/resources/data* folder); right-click **USER.csv**, and then click on **Import CSV(s) to Genesis**, as shown below.

 ![Genesis Install](/img/intellij-sendIt-USERcsv.png)